Help

 Now let’s see in more detail how to find and remove duplicate files and folders from your Mac:

 Step 1.
-Choose a folder for scanning and click the Scan button.
+Choose a folder and start scanning

 When you launch the application, you will see the first dialog window showing the “Find duplicates” option and inviting you to choose the folders you want to scan.
-You can scan your Home folder or switch to the Choose Folder tab and select individual folders.
+You can scan your Home folder or сhoose individual folders.
 Note that you can even add an external disk for scanning.
 Duplicate File Finder supports both external and internal volumes.
+Choose folders to scan for duplicates

 Step 3.
 Select duplicates